gopalchand/i2c_leader_and_followers/README.md

 subnet: Subnet mask

 Note: If the return IP address is 0.67.67.67 then the Ethernet library may be too old e.g. Linux Arduino installation.
-In this case, compile it on a Windows® system with a an IDE version of 1.8.12 or higher and upload.
+In this case, compile it on a Windows® system with a an IDE version of 1.8.12 or higher transfer %temp%/arduino_build_xxx/i2c_leader_arduino.ino.hex to the target system.
+Run avrdude:

+/usr/share/arduino/hardware/tools/avrdude -v -p atmega328p -c arduino -P /dev/ttyACM0 -b 115200 -D -U flash:w:i2c_leader_arduino.ino.hex:i

+In all cases, test the successful installation with:

+stty -F /dev/ttyACM0 ispeed 9600 ospeed 9600 -ignpar cs8 -cstopb -echo
+cat /dev/ttyACM0

+Replace ttyACM0 with the correct Arduino device if necessary.

 ## Ubuntu follower installation
 Download appropriate 16-bit or 32-bit D2XX drivers for Linux from https://www.ftdichip.com/Drivers/D2XX.htm